Hans Busk (1772–1862): Career

 His poems included titles such as "The Banquet", "The Dessert" and "The Vestriad".
 Although obscure today, they did receive some attention at the time, for instance "The Banquet" and "The Vestriad" were reviewed in the Literary Gazette, the latter on the front page.

 Hans Busk lived at Glenalder Hall (or Glenalders), Nantmel, Radnorshire, Wales, and was a justice of the peace.
 He served as High Sheriff of Radnorshire in 1837.
 He later lived at Culverden Grove, Tunbridge Wells, Kent.

 He lived for many years at Great Cumberland Place, near Hyde Park in the City of Westminster, where he died in 1862.

 Family

 He was the youngest son of Sir Wadsworth Busk and Alice, daughter of Edward Parish.
 His father served as Attorney General of the Isle of Man for more than twenty years, where Hans received his early education.
+The family lived in Newtown.
 His grandfather Jacob Hans Busk was an immigrant from Sweden or Norway.

 In April or May 1814 he married Maria, daughter of Joseph Green.
 His children were: